rp0948566-hue/Git-hub-Fack-Comit-SPAm/README.md

 ## How It Works

 The automation is handled by a GitHub Actions workflow located in `.github/workflows/activity-bot.yml`.
+For more info on GitHub Actions, see [GitHub Actions Documentation](https://docs.github.com/en/actions).
 The workflow:

 1. Runs automatically every 15 minutes (configurable via cron schedule)
 2. Checks out the repository